2019 Pakistan Super League players draft

 The players draft for the 2019 Pakistan Super League was held on 20 November 2018 at Islamabad.
-More than 630 Pakistani and foreign cricketers ware included in the draft, from which each franchise finalised a squad of 16 players along with 4 supplementary players.
+More than 630 Pakistani and foreign cricketers were included in the draft, from which each franchise finalised a squad of 16 players along with 4 supplementary players.
 The tournament was the fourth season of Pakistan Super League, and took place between 14 February and 17 March 2019.

 Background

 On 29 September 2018, the trade and retention window started.
 89 players from Pakistan were announced in five renewed categories; 14 in platinum, 9 in diamond, 20 in gold, 34 in silver and 12 in emerging.
 14 overseas players in Platinum category were announced on 4 October.
 The business window closed on 13 November.

 It was reported that Ahmed Shehzad will remain a part of the draft, despite the four-month ban on him playing international cricket.
 It was also reported on 31 October that Misbah-ul-Haq had decided not to play in fourth onward seasons of PSL, though he will continue to be part of the team United.
 However, on 19 November, he decided to play in the season and parted ways with United.
 Brendon McCullum also announced on 3 November that he will not play for Qalandars, and Mohammad Hafeez announced on 8 November his departure from Zalmi.
 Shahid Afridi also left Karachi Kings.